world-direct-cms/healthcheck/README.md

 ---

+### Extension-Specific Probes

+These probes require specific TYPO3 extensions to be installed and activated.

 #### Scheduler Tasks

 **Class**: `SchedulerProbe`
-**Title**: "Scheduler Tasks"
+**Title**: Scheduler Tasks
 **Requires**: EXT:scheduler

 Monitors TYPO3 scheduler tasks for failures and delays.
-This ensures your automated tasks are running on schedule.

 **What it checks:**
 - Failed scheduler tasks